Canada's electoral history from 1867 to today

 I openly told you at the top of this page what my partisan leanings are and have always been.
 So, imagine my surprise — horror, even! — after the 1984 federal election, when my best friend Paul, who sadly passed away in 2021, "admitted" to having voted for the Progressive Conservative candidate in his riding.
 His argument was that he really liked the candidate and, therefore, turned a blind eye on the party that candidate was representing.
 I was 19 years old at the time, and that may well have been my first lesson on why our FPTP electoral system, quite frankly, sucks!
 I also knew and liked the candidate for whom he had voted, but I have to admit that, had I been living in the same riding as Paul, I don't think I could have brought myself to vote for anyone who branded themselves as conservative.

 Would I have considered it, though, if I had had two votes — regional and local?
 Honestly, the 19-year-old that I was would not have considered it for even a minute!
 Subtlety is rarely a hallmark of being 19, especially in politics.
-But the person I am now, in the very latter part of his midlife, would be more nuanced.
+But the person I am now, at the eve of retirement, would be more nuanced.
 I would consider it if the conservatives' brand was like it was in 1984, but not like it is in the 2000s.
 But that also means that, if I were given two votes today, I would most definitely not feel obligated to vote either strategically or for the same party on both ballots.

 I wouldn't say that I've grown soft with age — at least, not in the head.
 If anything, I'd say that my political convictions have only become stronger over the years.
 But I also think that we would all like to believe that the electoral apparatus is (or should be) absolutely neutral.
 It should simply be an instrument to allow the people to express their political will, but our current FPTP system has consistently failed to do that.